Lololegeek/live-server-speed-edition/README.md

 ---

+## 💡 Ideas & Roadmap

+We are constantly working to improve Live Server Speed Edition!
+Here are some ideas and features we are considering for future releases:

+- **🔧 CLI Mode**: Run the server from command line without VS Code
+- **📊 Server Logs Panel**: View HTTP request logs directly in VS Code
+- **🎨 Custom CSS/JS Injection**: Automatically inject custom styles or scripts into all pages
+- **🔄 Multiple Server Instances**: Run multiple servers simultaneously on different ports
+- **🌐 Proxy Configuration**: Support for proxying requests to external APIs
+- **📋 Custom Response Headers**: Configure custom HTTP headers for all responses
+- **⚡ Server-Side Rendering**: Support for SSR frameworks
+- **🔐 Better HTTPS Management**: Certificate management UI and auto-renewal
+- **📱 Device Sync**: Synchronize scroll position and clicks between multiple devices
+- **🎯 Selective Reload**: Choose which file types trigger a reload

+Have an idea?
+[Open an issue](https://github.com/Lololegeek/live-server-speed-edition/issues) or submit a PR!

+---

 ## 👨‍💻 Author

 Created with ❤️ by **Lololegeek**
 Want to contribute or suggest a feature? `https://github.com/Lololegeek/live-server-speed-edition/issues` or submit a PR!
 Thank you !
-I'm a passioned développer, i'm the founder of ByteCode-Team, the fonder of ByteCode IDE, Todo In VS Code, Python HTTP Server and more...
+I'm a passioned developper, i'm the founder of ByteCode-Team, the fonder of ByteCode IDE, Todo In VS Code, Python HTTP Server and more...
 View other projects in my GitHub : https://github.com/Lololegeek